awsdocs/aws-elemental-mediapackage-user-guide/doc_source/pkg-group-view.md

 1. To view more information about a specific packaging group, choose the name of the group\.

-   AWS Elemental MediaPackage displays summary information, such as the assets associated with this packaging group\.
+   MediaPackage displays summary information, such as the assets associated with this packaging group\.